-She has been called a “trusted consigliere” in New York tech, and is a trustee emeritus of the Awesome Foundation NYC, which grants $1,000 monthly to something awesome in New York City.
+Chrys has been an invited speaker at The White House, has been called a “trusted consigliere” in New York tech, and is a trustee emeritus of the Awesome Foundation NYC, which grants $1,000 monthly to something awesome in New York City.

 In fact, if you have a project that could use a little funding, you should apply now.

 Chrys is a global and local organizer of Hacks/Hackers, a rapidly expanding international group that brings journalists, technologists and designers together to reinvent news and civic information.